khanhlequocbbs22-sudo/MIS_311/README.md

      <img width="826" height="392" alt="{8882324E-DACF-4F0E-A834-85133A5A36DB}" src="https://github.com/user-attachments/assets/633519fb-e8f7-428d-8e25-69f014c0dd6c" />
    - About KIA, Cerato, Picanto, and Sol are the top 3 models that have the highest sales.
 # CONCLUSION
+- Automatic transmission vehicles account for 87.2% of the dataset, indicating a strong consumer preference for convenience and ease of driving.
+In addition, Kia and Hyundai are the most common brands, suggesting they have strong resale demand and popularity in the used car market.
+# Recommendation
+- Used car dealers should prioritize stocking automatic vehicles, particularly popular models from Kia and Hyundai, to better match customer preferences and improve sales performance.
+Buyers looking for reliable and affordable used cars should also consider these brands due to their strong market presence and resale value.